An Adaptive Multi Agent Bitcoin Trading System: Background Research

-This stark contrast in volatility illustrates that Bitcoin’s price movements are far more unpredictable and prone to sharp swings, making it a substantially higher risk asset relative to the traditional safe haven status of Gold and the diversified equity exposure of the S\&P 500.
+But the CAGR doesn't explain the stark contrast in volatility as shown in Figure ~\ref{fig:volatility}.
+Bitcoin’s price movements are far more unpredictable and prone to sharp swings, making it a substantially higher risk asset relative to the traditional safe haven status of Gold and the diversified equity exposure of the S\&P 500.
 From an investor’s standpoint, Bitcoin rewards those with a high risk tolerance and a long horizon, while Gold is best suited for capital preservation and cushioning drawdowns.
 The S\&P 500 remains the core growth anchor for most portfolios.
 When combined, these three assets can complement one another Bitcoin driving upside potential, Gold adding stability, and the S\&P 500 delivering steady growth resulting in a diversified mix that manages risk while seeking attractive returns.
 Ultimately, the right balance depends on an investor’s risk appetite and time horizon.